jmares/automate_boring_stuff_python/README.md

 A ZipFile object represents an entire archive file.
 A ZipInfo object holds useful information about a single file in the archive.

+Didn't make the practice projects, because I already have one: replace the bash scripts I currently use to backup sites and databases with a python script.